ElementsProject/lightning/doc/lightningd-config.5.md

 as well.

  **daemon**
 Run in the background, suppress stdout and stderr.
+Note that you need to specify **log-file** for this case.

  **conf**=*PATH*
 Sets configuration file, and disable reading the normal general and network